queil/rooz/README.md

 # rooz

-## Trick yourself into feel home in a container.
+## Trick yourself into feeling home in a container.

 * Let's make the host just have your browser, your VS Code, and your Docker.
 * Let's do everything else in containers; store everything in Docker volumes.